Misclassification of Independent Contractors

 What is the Cost of Misclassification of Independent Contractors?

-The California civil penalty for misclassification is up to $25,000 per “employee” along with back pay, overtime, compensation for non-provided benefits as well as all payroll related taxes, unemployment and workers compensation.
+The California civil penalty for misclassification of independent contracts is up to $25,000 per “employee” along with back pay, overtime, compensation for non-provided benefits as well as all payroll related taxes, unemployment and workers compensation.
 The reality for most businesses is over six figures per employee, in many cases representing the end of the company.

 What Can Allen Barron Do to Protect Me?